 When it comes to designing your new open plan kitchen, there is nothing more important than layout.
 While style choices, colour options and the practicalities of your space will be important, the layout will determine how effectively your kitchen can meet your needs and requirements.
 So, what type of layout should you choose for an open plan kitchen?
 And what are the options?
 Well, here at Homematas, we are Preston’s leading kitchen experts.
 And we offer something to suit every home, in any style.
-As a result, we have produced this guide to the layout options for open plan kitchens.
+As a result, we have produced this guide to everything you should know about the effective layout options for open plan kitchens.

-Layout options for open plan kitchens
+What are the effective layout options for open plan kitchens?

 There are many kitchen layout options to choose from, each offering something different in terms of the shape of the space, the storage, and the work surfaces available.
 As a result, choosing the work surface option most suited to your household can help to ensure that your kitchen is the perfect fit.
 So, what are the layout options?
 Well, they include: